 I have seven years of classroom teaching experience (two in middle school and five in high school).
 My greatest strength as an instructor is the ability to break difficult concepts down into simple pieces, and to explain them in logical step-by-step patterns.
 All tasks, big or small, and regardless of the subject, can be managed successfully when there is a well thought-out plan of attack.
 As your tutor I develop these types of plans, and teach you how to ultimately create plans for yourself.

-Pepperdine University - BA, Journalism
+Undergraduate Degree: Pepperdine University - Bachelor in Arts, Journalism

 GRE Verbal Reasoning: 159

 Sifting through record shops and soundcloud, watching and playing basketball